cslarsen/csl.name/source/_drafts/jit2.md

 Part two: Translating Python bytecode to IR
 -------------------------------------------

-Our [intermediate representation (IR)][ir.wiki] will be naive — we won't even be using [three-address codes (TAC)][tac.wiki], nor [single-static assignment (SSA)][ssa.wiki] or anything like that.
+Our [intermediate representation (IR)][ir.wiki] will be naive.
+We'll blissfully forego things like [three-address codes (TAC)][tac.wiki], [single-static assignment (SSA)][ssa.wiki] and [register allocation][register-allocation.wiki].

-Instead, our IR will just consist of pseudo-assembly instructions that we can easily translate to machine code.
-That means we have to decide now on how the bytecode will be implemented in machine code.
+Instead, our IR will be dead simple, consisting of pseudo-assembly instructions that we can easily translate to machine code.
+But that means we have to decide now on how to implement things in machine code.

 **Function arguments and local variables:**
 By the [AMD64 x86-64 calling convention][amd64.abi], we can expect integer